$2 trillion wasn’t enough: Lawmakers already eyeing another coronavirus response bill

 “The congressional action in my opinion simply failed to address the governmental need,” New York Gov. Andrew Cuomo said last week.
 “I’m disappointed, I said I was disappointed.
 I find it irresponsible, I find it reckless.”

-He added that the money New York does receive from the stimulus package was “earmarked only for COVID virus expenses, which means it does absolutely nothing for us in terms of lost revenue,” Cuomo said, which he called “the bigger problem.”
+He added that the money New York does receive from the stimulus package was “earmarked only for COVID virus expenses, which means it does absolutely nothing for us in terms of lost revenue.”

 It is unclear exactly what could be included in a fourth response package and when provisions might be proposed, as both the House and Senate are on recess.